 Testing our new view¶

-and we’ll create a factory method to create questions as well as a new test class:
+and we’ll create a shortcut function to create questions as well as a new test class:

 Let’s look at some of these more closely.

-In test_index_view_with_a_past_question, we create a question and verify that it appears in the list.
+test_past_question, we create a question and verify that it appears in

 And so on.
 In effect, we are using the tests to tell a story of admin input and user experience on the site, and checking that at every state and for every new change in the state of the system, the expected results are published.